-Role Responsibility Reporting requirement (if applicable) College Principal Maintain a register of students at risk of anaphylactic reaction College Principal Ensure adequate autoinjectors for general use are available in the school College Principal Ensure twice yearly briefings on anaphylaxis management are conducted, with one briefing held at the commencement of the school year College Principal Ensure staff have completed appropriate training and that adequate staff trained in anaphylaxis management are available for all school activities including off site activities and school approved activities outside school hours College Principal Ensure a communication plan is developed to provide information to all school staff, students, parents/guardians/carers about the school's policy and procedures for anaphylaxis management College Principal Ensure this policy is published and available to the school community Annual attestation to the Executive Director College Nurse, who has completed Anaphylaxis Management course successfully in past two years Conduct twice yearly briefings for all staff on anaphylaxis management using the briefing template provided by the DE for use in the College
+Role Responsibility Reporting requirement (if applicable) College Principal Maintain a register of students at risk of anaphylactic reaction.
+This register is created by the College nurse.
+College Principal Ensure adequate autoinjectors for general use are available in the school.
+The College nurse orders the autoinjectors and keeps track of expiry dates.
+College Principal Ensure twice yearly briefings on anaphylaxis management are conducted, with one briefing held at the commencement of the school year College Principal Ensure staff have completed appropriate training and that adequate staff trained in anaphylaxis management are available for all school activities including off-site activities and school-approved activities outside school hours College Principal Ensure a communication plan is developed to provide information to all school staff, students, parents/guardians/carers about the school's policy and procedures for anaphylaxis management College Principal Ensure this policy is published and available to the school community Annual attestation to the Executive Director College Nurse, who has completed Anaphylaxis Management course successfully in past two years Conduct twice-yearly briefings for all staff on anaphylaxis management using the briefing template provided by the DE for use in the College